 The Italian daily Il Mattino reports that the expected miracle of the liquefaction of the blood of the martyr-bishop St.… READ MORE

 Brandmuller: “It’s all or nothing”…

-Francis: “I may go down in history as the one who split the Catholic Church”!
+Francis has allegedly said: “I may go down in history as the one who split the Catholic Church”!

 Just a few hours ago, the online edition of the secularist German periodical Der Spiegel published an interesting article on Francis’ explosive Christmas greetings to his curia yesterday and the general atmosphere in the Vatican.
 The article, penned by Walter Mayr, is entitled, “Der Papst kocht”, which translates as, “The Pope is fuming”, a reference to Edward Pentin’s recent revelation that Francis was “boiling with rage” at the public release of the dubia submitted by “Cardinals” Burke, Brandmüller, Caffarra, and Meisner in November.… READ MORE

 NOT THIS TIME: